Bikie Wars: Brothers in Arms: Ratings

 The premiere episode won its timeslot with 1.26 million viewers based on the overnight numbers, peaking at 1.43 million viewers.

+Reviews

+The New Zealand critic Craig Nicholson praised Brothers In Arms as a "chilling" mini-series that was similar to the Underbelly series.
+Nicholosn wrote: "Like Underbelly, Bikie Wars is the almost unbelievable story of a "war" that really happened."
+The Australian critic Steve Molk praised the acting, music and realism of the mini-series.
+Molk wrote: "Incredible performances from Mulvey and Nable led a very strong male-heavy cast that, despite bikies often being portrayed as one-dimensional thugs, delivered layered characters and intense performances...Special mentions to Susie Porter as Jock’s wife Vanessa and Maeve Dermody as Snoddy’s girl Lee – two very determined and strong women of their own right."
+Molk felt that: "One of the few negatives about the series was after building so much tension across five and a half hours of story the last have of the final episode seemed to drag and was far too procedural, though it was a necessary post script to a spectacular showdown that was the basis for the story."

 Music "Highway Mind"

 Australian musician Diesel recorded and released the track "Highway Mind" for the soundtrack.
 It was released as a single on 16 May 2012.

 Home media

 Bikie Wars: Brothers In Arms was Released on DVD & Blu-Ray In June 2012.
 As of March 2022 it has been out of print for sometime.